memgraph/documentation/pages/help-center/debugging.md

 ---
 title: Debugging Memgraph by yourself
 description: Utilize tools provided to you in the container to inspect what's happening in your Memgraph instance.
-Send us diagnostics, so we're able to identify issues quicker, and make the product more stable.
+Send us diagnostics, so we're able to identify issues quicker and make the product more stable.
 ---

 # Debugging Memgraph by yourself